"I shoot the Hippopotamus,

 Other makers such as Barnes adopted a similar concept, but simply cut grooves into the bullet shank to provide space for displaced material.
 The result effectively is the same and today expanding monometal bullets are excellent and can be used with confidence on any African game bar elephant.

-An ex Captain in the SA military, a qualified professional hunter, conservation lawyer, firearm and hunting lobbyist, rifle handgun shotgun and assault rifle instructor, one of the most accoladed gunwriters in Africa, ad hoc lecturer at Professional Hunting academies and post-graduate wildlife management schools.
+Pierre van der Walt is a former Captain in the SA military, a qualified professional hunter, conservation lawyer, firearm and hunting lobbyist, rifle handgun shotgun and assault rifle instructor, one of the most accoladed gunwriters in Africa, ad hoc lecturer at Professional Hunting academies and post-graduate wildlife management schools.
 Conceiver and organiser of the official South African firearm and hunting expo.
 Founding editor of Safari Times Africa, PHASA News and the Big Bore Journal publications.
 Leading big bore reloading expert.
-Author of International Big Bore Cartridge Load Data Collection and African Dangerous Game Cartridges.
+Author of African Dangerous Game Cartridges and African Medium Game Cartridges.

 GS Custom Bullets are precision designed monometal bullets for the discerning reloader of sporting ammunition.